Presidency of Ronald Reagan: Age and health

 At the time, Reagan was the oldest person to have served as U.S. president.
 Reagan's health became a concern at times during his presidency.

 Early in his presidency, Reagan started wearing a custom-made, technologically advanced hearing aid, first in his right ear and later in his left ear as well.
 His decision to go public in 1983 regarding his wearing the small, audio-amplifying device boosted their sales.

-On July 13, 1985, Reagan underwent surgery to remove a section of his colon due to colorectal cancer.
+On July 13, 1985, Reagan underwent surgery to remove 2 feet of the upper section of his colon due to a cancer tumor in his cecum.
 He relinquished presidential power to the vice president for eight hours in a similar procedure as outlined in the 25th Amendment, which he specifically avoided invoking.
 The surgery lasted just under three hours and was successful.
 Reagan resumed the powers of the presidency later that day.
 In August of that year, he underwent an operation to remove skin cancer cells from his nose.
 In October, more skin cancer cells were detected on his nose and removed.

 Former White House correspondent Lesley Stahl later wrote that in 1986, she and other reporters noticed what might have been early symptoms of Reagan's later Alzheimer's disease.
 She said that on her last day on the beat, Reagan spoke to her for a few moments and did not seem to know who she was before returning to his normal behavior.
 However, Reagan's primary physician, John Hutton, has said that Reagan "absolutely" did not "show any signs of dementia or Alzheimer's" during his presidency.
 His doctors have noted that he began exhibiting Alzheimer's symptoms only after he left the White House.

 In January 1987, Reagan underwent surgery for an enlarged prostate that caused further worries about his health.
 No cancerous growths were found, and he was not sedated during the operation.
 In July of that year, he underwent a third skin cancer operation on his nose.

 On January 7, 1989, Reagan underwent surgery to repair a Dupuytren's contracture of the ring finger of his left hand.